-- 4 In the Inherited Rights Filter, enable or disable a right to be inherited from its parent directory by selecting or deselecting the check box next to it. - 5 Click Apply or OK to save the changes.
+- 4 In the Inherited Rights Filter, enable a right to be inherited from its parent directory by selecting the check box next to it, or disable a right from being inherited by deselecting the check box next to it. - 5 Click Apply or OK to save the changes.